maelys-mcardle/microprocessor-trainer/README.md

 * [RobotDyn 16 button keypad module][6]

 # Software
 [Snowflake][7] is a high-level programming language developed to program the device using its numeric keypad.
-An [interpreter][8] that can be run on Linux has also been developed to play with the language.
+An interpreter that can be run on Linux has also been developed to play with the language.

 [1]: https://en.wikipedia.org/wiki/KIM-1
 [2]: https://en.wikipedia.org/wiki/Sharp_PC-1500